mihkeleidast/vanilla-extract-component-library-example/README.md

 Run the consumer example with `npm start`.
 Build a production bundle with `npm run build -- --mode=production`.
 To debug what's in the bundle, use `npm run build` and look at the output.

-## Caveats

-Luke had to fork [`rollup-plugin-postcss`](https://github.com/egoist/rollup-plugin-postcss) because it doesn't respect the [`preserveModules`](https://rollupjs.org/guide/en/#preserveModules) option.

-`rollup-plugin-postcss` is [in search of a new maintainer](https://github.com/egoist/rollup-plugin-postcss/issues/217), so it may be a while before any PRs get merged.